Using the Internet at the Library

 If you wish to download files, you may bring your own storage media.

-Virus-checking software on the library's computers will not protect your computer if you use program files downloaded to your storage media.
-If you are concerned about computer viruses, you should install and use virus protection software on your own computer.
+Virus-checking software on the library's computers will not protect your computer if you use program files downloaded to your own storage media.
+It is recommended that you install and use virus protection software on your own computer.

 Installation of software or other modification of library computers